Lucy-Forrest-Lab/AlignMe/Running_server.md

 ### Align Multiple Sequence Alignments

-The AlignMe Web Server allows the user to align two hydropathy profiles based on multiple sequence alignments (MSAs).
+The second tab on the AlignMe Web Server allows the user to [align two hydropathy profiles based on multiple sequence alignments (MSAs)](https://www.bioinfo.mpg.de/AlignMe/AlignMe_MSA.html).
 This functionality then allows for the estimatmation of the structural similarity between two protein families rather than to align two multiple sequence alignments.

 There are three required inputs for every MSA-MSA AlignMe calculation: